imruf/st/README.md

 Dependecy
 ---
- The default Shell of this build is zsh installed in /usr/bin/zsh directory If zsh is not installed or installed in other than /usr/bin/zsh edit, comment uncomment
+ The default Shell of this build is zsh.\
+ If zsh is not installed or installed in other than /usr/bin/zsh\
+ edit, comment uncomment
   - static char *shell of config.h
   - static char *shell of config.h